Never Do This to Your Laptop

 A laptop is a big investment, so you want to keep it in good shape for as long as possible.
-Start by avoiding these no-nos that tech experts see all too often.
+Start by avoiding these habits that can seriously shorten its life.

 You take the “lap” in laptop literally